meteatamel/wasm-basics/samples/hello-wagi/README.md

 entry to the `modules.toml` matching URL to Wasm module.
 That's it.
 You can use any programming language that can compile to `wasm32-wasi`.

+Headers are placed in environment variables.
+Query parameters, when present, are sent in as command line options.
+Incoming HTTP payloads are sent in via STDIN.
+And the response is simply written to STDOUT.

 ## Prerequisites

 * You have a Wasm runtime installed, for example